 Hours and Fees

 No tickets are required to visit the Fragments of Franklin Court exhibit.
-Entrance is on a first-come, first-served basis.
+Entrance is on a first-come, first-served basis (when the building is open).

 This home, built in 1786 by Benjamin Franklin as a rental property, features an archeological exhibit containing artifacts found buried in Franklin Court.
 Stripped down to the bare walls, the building allows visitors to examine 18th century building practices and observe some of Franklin's fire safety improvements.